Are there limitations on the number of people and vehicles at a campsite?

 Can I build a fire?

-Fires are permitted in all Nevada State Parks campgrounds, although fires must be contained in the provided fire ring.
+Fires are permitted in most Nevada State Parks campgrounds, although fires must be contained in the provided fire ring.
 Firewood log length is limited to 20 inches and burning of pallets is not permitted.
 Please also be aware of current fire restrictions that are posted on this website when in effect.

 Are special event charges separate?

-There is no charge beyond the park entry for interpretive programs or special events presented by Nevada State Parks.
+There is no charge beyond the park entry for most interpretive programs or special events presented by Nevada State Parks.
 Events of a commercial nature, such as concerts and plays, will include a charge in addition to the park entry fee.

 Does Nevada State Parks have a reservation system?